History of Manhattan: American Revolution and the early United States

+The Statue of King George III located at Bowling Green at the southern tip of Manhattan was pulled down on July 9, 1776, following the first public reading of the Declaration of Independence in New York City.

+On July 9, 1776, George Washington's aid read the United States Declaration of Independence to his troops and the citizens of New York, who later stormed to Bowling Green, where there stood a statue of King George III, then proceeded to tie ropes to the statue and yanked it off its pedestal and shipped its remains to Litchfield, Connecticut, where most of the lead from the statue was turned into 42,000 musketballs for the Continental Army.
+In the process, finials on the tops of the fence that was built along the perimeter of Bowling Green to protect the statue depicting the royal symbol of a crown were sawed off, the fence remains standing to this very day and the uneven hack marks where the crown finials used to be are present.
 Manhattan was at the heart of the New York Campaign, a series of major battles in the early stages of the American Revolutionary War.

 The Continental Army was forced to abandon Manhattan after the Battle of Fort Washington on November 16, 1776.
 The city, greatly damaged by the Great Fire of New York during the campaign, became the British military and political center of operations in North America for the remainder of the war.
 The military center for the colonists was established in neighboring New Jersey.
 British occupation lasted until November 25, 1783, when George Washington returned to Manhattan, as the last British forces left the city.

 From January 11, 1785, to the fall of 1788, New York City was the fifth of five capitals of the United States under the Articles of Confederation, with the Continental Congress meeting at New York City Hall (then at Fraunces Tavern).
 New York was the first capital under the newly enacted Constitution of the United States, from March 4, 1789, to August 12, 1790, at Federal Hall.
 Federal Hall was also the site where the United States Supreme Court met for the first time, the United States Bill of Rights were drafted and ratified, and where the Northwest Ordinance was adopted, establishing measures for adding new states to the Union.